 PlayStation State of Play: Start Time, How to Watch Wednesday's Livestream

-The 20 minute presentation will focus on Japanese games, so hopefully we'll see upcoming PS5 exclusive Final Fantasy XVI.
+The 20-minute presentation will focus on Japanese games, so hopefully we'll see highly anticipated PS5 exclusive Final Fantasy XVI.

 More in www.cnet.com